Our Curriculum

 General Medicine Core Clinical Seminars:

-- Weekly core clinical seminars round out the curriculum providing opportunities for learning together by resident year cohort on core internal medicine clinical topics and skills in a small group, case-based format with expert clinical faculty providing instruction.
+- Weekly core clinical seminars round out the curriculum providing opportunities for learning together about core internal medicine clinical topics and skills in a small group, case-based format with expert clinical faculty providing instruction.

 GME Pathways: